 Statistics show that FAA-approved Part 141 Schools have a higher rate of successful completions than other instructors.
 They also have fewer students dropping out.
 Some organizations require that their pilots take training from a Part 141 School.

-Any commercial balloon pilot can provide flight training to a student, but a 141 School has to meet specific criteria under the supervision of the FAA: the instructors have to have an annual checkride on instructing; the chief instructor has to take 16 hours of annual ground and/or flight training; the FAA has to approve the briefing areas & facilities, the aircraft used for training, and the training course outline.
+Any commercial balloon pilot can provide flight training to a student, but a 141 School has to meet specific criteria under the supervision of the FAA: the instructors have to have an annual checkride on instructing; the chief instructor has to take annual ground and/or flight training; the FAA has to approve the briefing areas & facilities, the aircraft used for training, and the training course outline.
 The FAA does periodic inspections to be sure these extra criteria have been met on an on-going basis.